 State legislation requires a summary indicating to what extent, if any, the community redevelopment agency has achieved the goals set out in its redevelopment plan.
-As noted above an update to the 2015 Redevelopment Plan Update was prepared in FY 2022 but not adopted until October of 2022 in Fiscal Year 2023.
-Since the 2022 Redevelopment Plan Update was not adopted until FY 2023, a summary of the 2015 Redevelopment Plan Update goals achievement will be performed.
-The summary of the goal achievement is as follows.
+As noted above an update to the 2015 Redevelopment Plan Update was prepared in FY 2022 and adopted in Fiscal Year 2023.
+A summary of the plans, goals, and achievements is as follows.